betterscientificsoftware/bssw.io/Articles/Blog/2026-03-modern-memory-safe-cpp.md

 [20]: #sfer-ezikiw-20 "Executive Order 14144: Strengthening and Promoting Innovation in the Nation's Cybersecurity"
 [21]: #sfer-ezikiw-21 "CISA Secure by Design"
 [22]: #sfer-ezikiw-22 "Teuchos Memory Management Classes paper"
+[23]: #sfer-ezikiw-23 "'Against the Void': An Interview and Survey Study on How Rust Developers Use Unsafe Code"
 <!-- (sfer-ezikiw begin) -->
 ### References
 <!-- (sfer-ezikiw end) -->